turingschool/front-end-curriculum/lessons/module-4/server-side-testing.md

       at process._tickCallback (internal/process/next_tick.js:98:9)
 ```

-Seems like everything should work...
+Seems like everything should work...right?
 However, if we `console.log()` the `request.body` in the route, we get `undefined`.
-Turns out the Express needs help parsing the body of a request.
+Turns out Express needs help parsing the body of a request.
 There is a package called, you guessed it, `body-parser` that can help us with this.
-It's already in the `package.json` file.
+It's already in the `package.json` file so you don't need to install it - just bring it in to the server file.

 Add this line to the `server.js` file: